What is EDS?

 What is hEDS?

 Hypermobile EDS as yet has no identified distinctive cause; it evolves over time.
 The “hypermobility” phase (the first years of life) involves contortionism and propensity for sprains and dislocations; pain, often limited to lower limbs, also with fine motor or repetitive tasks; easy fatiguability may be a feature, together with voiding dysfunction.
 The “pain” phase (starting 2nd to 4th decade of life) includes more widespread and progressively worsening musculoskeletal pain, pelvic pain in women, and headache; exacerbation of fatigue; and is often associated with additional complaints.
 The “stiffness” phase (observed in a few adults and elderly only) results in general reduction of joint mobility; significant reduction in functionality due to disabling symptoms of pain and fatigue, and limitations from reduced muscle mass and weakness, prior injuries, and arthritis.
-The clinical description of hEDS in the medical literature has expanded considerably to include more features, such as chronic pain, chronic fatigue, dysautonomia, and anxiety among other associated symptoms.
+The clinical description of hEDS in the medical literature has expanded considerably to include more features, such as chronic pain, chronic fatigue, Dysautonomia, Mast Cell Activation Syndrome, Hypoglycemia, anxiety, and more.

 What are the Symptoms: